tsgautier/node-majic/README.md

 ## Automatic mock inclusion

-After scanning your components, Majic will autoscan the directory "./test/mock" for mocks to allow mocks the ability to override previously defined components.
+During test execution, Majic will autoscan the directory "./test/mock" before scanning for components to allow for mocks override component definitions.

 ## Recommended setup

-We recommend you use [Mocha](https://github.com/mochajs/mocha) as your test runner and Chai for expect.
+It is recommended to use [Mocha](https://github.com/mochajs/mocha) as your test runner and Chai for expect.

 To set this up, your package.json should have the following entries: